garrandall/popular-music-data/tracks/to-get-to-you-jerry-wallace.md

 I would walk out on my friends to get to you
 If I lose them all for your love I'll do that to
 Guess they mean well when they tell me what to do
-But they dont know how far I'll go to get to you
+But they don't know how far I'll go to get to you

 Burnin bridges behind me to get to you
 Breaking all ties that bind me to get to you